 HOW CAN I INCORPORATE THESE ACTIVITIES INTO MY CLASSROOM?

-This growing bundle is ALREADY massive (over 1,000 pages so far!).
-It includes activities that correlate with Fry’s First 100 Words and Fry’s Second 100 Words so far.
-When the bundle has finished “growing,” it will include activities for Fry’s 1st, 2nd, and 3rd 100 Words.
+This bundle is massive.
+It includes activities that correlate with Fry’s First, Second, and Third 100 Words.
 This resource makes differentiation a breeze!

-PS – Don’t forget to sign up for the 60 page freebie below!
+PS – Don’t forget to sign up for the 60 page sight word freebie below!